Delayed Cord Clamping – Why You Should Demand It

 You may be wondering why delayed cord clamping isn’t standard practice around the world.
 Why wouldn’t it be, if it means healthier babies and has no adverse effects?
 The answer is very clear – most obstetricians are reluctant to take up this practice.

 According to THIS survey on the ‘Attitude of Obstetricians Towards Delayed Cord Clamping’, as published in the Journal of Obstetrics and Gynaecology, the results came back glaringly demonstrating that the reason obstetricians haven’t implemented delayed cord clamping is… wait for it… ‘difficulty implementing it into practice’.
-I’ll hold my tongue right there.
+Yes, really.

 I’m sure many of you are wondering why so many obstetricians REALLY are so reluctant to implement a simple process which has such massive benefits for babies at the very beginning of their life.
 Why can’t a midwife clamp the cord later if the obstetrician is too busy?